aplteam/CompareFiles/README.md

 * BeyondCompare
 * CompareIt!
-* KDiff3
 * Meld
 * WinMerge

-The comparison utilities are configured in "comparefiles-ini.json5" which is copied into a folder in the user's home folder:
+The comparison utilities are configured in `comparefiles-ini.json5` which is copied into a folder in the user's home folder:

 ```
 .config/dyalog/compareFiles/
 ```

-Note that it is pretty easy to add more: enter
+It is pretty easy to add more: enter

 ```
 ]CompareFiles -???